Current PhD students

 Completed PhD supervisions

-- Anne Dirkson: Knowledge Discovery and Data Mining from patient experience repositories (2018-2022, collaboration with LUMC)
+- Anne Dirkson: Knowledge Discovery from Patient Forums.
+Gaining novel medical insights from patient experiences.
+(2018-2022, collaboration with LUMC).
+PhD defence: 6 December 2022

 - Alex Brandsen: Digging in Documents.
-Utilizing text mining to access the hidden knowledge in archeological grey literature (2017-2021, collaboration with Faculty of Archaeology)
+Utilizing text mining to access the hidden knowledge in archeological grey literature (2017-2021, collaboration with Faculty of Archaeology).
+PhD defence: 15 February 2022

-- Maya Sappelli: Knowledge Work in Context: User Centered Knowledge Worker Support (2011-2016, Institute for Computing and Information Sciences, Radboud University)
+- Maya Sappelli: Knowledge Work in Context: User Centered Knowledge Worker Support (2011-2016, Institute for Computing and Information Sciences, Radboud University).
+PhD defence: 19 February 2016

-- Eva D’hondt: Cracking the Patent: Using phrasal features to aid patent classification (2009-2014, Centre for Language Studies, Radboud University)
+- Eva D’hondt: Cracking the Patent: Using phrasal features to aid patent classification (2009-2014, Centre for Language Studies, Radboud University).
+PhD defence: 17 June 2014

 Postdocs and research assistants